carlignn/carlgaspar-nostyleplease/content/socials/index.md

   - all
 ---

-Cybersecurity Officer, Developer, Minimalist, Gamer, Jack of all trades, Master of none.
+Cybersecurity Officer, Developer, Minimalist, Gamer, Jack of all trades, Master of none, Owner of [carldss.com](https://carldss.com/).
 I'm @carlignn everywhere.

 ***